Spinor Bose-Einstein condensates

-From Eq.~(\ref{f=1GPE2}), we have either (i) $\psi_0=0$ or (ii) $\tilde{\mu} = c_1 (\psi_1 + \psi_{-1})^2$.
+From Eq.~(\ref{f=1GPE2}), we have either (i) $\zeta_0=0$ or (ii) $\tilde{\mu} = c_1 n (\zeta_1^{\rm Re} + \zeta_{-1}^{\rm Re})(\zeta_1^{\rm Re}+\zeta_{-1}^{\rm Re}+2i\delta)$.
 In case (i), we have three stationary states:

-where we have recovered the phases of the order parameter with $\chi_{\pm 1}=\chi_0 \mp \chi_z$.
-States I and II are fully polarized ($F_z=\pm n$), and therefore, ferromagnetic, whereas state III has a longitudinal magnetization that depends on $p$ because $F_z=p/c_1$.
-State III is often referred to as an antiferromagnetic state.
-In case (ii), we may solve Eqs.~(\ref{f=1GPE1}) and (\ref{f=1GPE3}), together with the normalization condition $\sum_{m=-1}^1 | \psi_m |^2 = n$, to obtain the following two stationary states: one, referred to as a polar state, is given by
+where $\chi_{\pm1}$ are arbitrary real numbers.
+States I and II are fully polarized, giving $f_z=1$ and $-1$, respectively, and therefore, ferromagnetic, whereas state III has a longitudinal magnetization that depends on $p$ such that $f_z=p/(c_1 n)$.

-and it has no magnetization in any direction; the other is given by
+In case (ii), we have $\delta=0$, since $\tilde{\mu}$ should be real.
+By solving Eqs.~(\ref{f=1GPE1}) and (\ref{f=1GPE3}), together with the normalization condition $\sum_{m=-1}^1 | \zeta_m |^2 = 1$, the following two stationary states are obtained: one, referred to as a polar state, is given by

-and it exists only when the argument of the square root for every $\psi_m$ is nonnegative.
-State V occurs for $c_1<0$ (ferromagnetic case).
-When
+which has no magnetization in any direction; the other is given by~\cite{Murata2007}

-all three components $\psi_\pm$ and $\psi_0$ in Eqs.~\eqref{eq:spin1_ss_5-1} and~\eqref{eq:spin1_ss_5-2} are nonzero and the magnetization tilts against the external magnetic field:
+This state exists only when the argument of the square root is nonnegative for every $\zeta_m$.
+In Eqs.~\eqref{eq:spin1_ss_4}--\eqref{eq:spin1_ss_5-2}, we have recovered the phases of the order parameter by performing a gauge transformation $e^{i\chi_0}$ and spin rotation $e^{-i{\rm f}_z\chi_z}$ about the $z$ axis.
+By comparing Eqs.~\eqref{eq:spin1_ss_4} and \eqref{eq:spin1_ss_5-3}, we find that theV state can be the ground state only for $c_1<0$.
+The magnetization for the V state tilts against the external magnetic field:

-The polar angle [${\rm arctan}(|F_+|/F_z)$] is determined by the interaction and the magnetic field, whereas the azimuthal angle ($\chi_z$) is spontaneously chosen in each realization of the system.
-Because the axial symmetry with respect to the applied magnetic field axis is broken, this phase is referred to as the broken-axisymmetry phase \cite{Murata2007}.
+The polar angle [${\rm arctan}(|f_+|/f_z)$] is determined by the interaction and the magnetic field, whereas the azimuthal angle ($\chi_z$) is spontaneously chosen in each realization of the system.
+Because the axial symmetry with respect to the applied magnetic field axis is spontaneously broken, this phase is referred to as the broken-axisymmetry phase~\cite{Murata2007}.